-Part of what makes iWriter unique is that it requires prospective freelancers to complete a writing test to prove that they are proficient in English.
-There are two tests that must be completed (200 words each) before you can start working on the platform.
+Part of what makes iWriter unique from other content mills is that it requires prospective freelancers to complete a writing test to prove that they are proficient in English.
+When writers apply, there are two short writing tests that must be completed (200 words each) before they can start working on the platform.

-It takes roughly five to seven days for iWriter’s team to review your work, so this may not be the solution for you if you want to start making money online immediately.
-However, it is well worth the small hassle to complete these tests.
+It takes roughly five to seven days for iWriter’s team to review your writing skills, so this may not be the solution for you if you want to start making money online immediately.
+However, the pay rates down the line can make the application process for iWriter worth the small hassle of completing these tests.

 How Much Does iWriter Pay?

-Payment is based on their tiered system which has four categories:
+iWriter work out payments based on their tiered system, which has four categories: